Community Living British Columbia

 Community Living British Columbia (CLBC) is a provincial crown agency of the provincial government of British Columbia.

 CLBC is accountable to the provincial government of British Columbia through the Minister of Social Development and Social Innovation.
 CLBC is mandated under the Community Living Authority Act to provide a range of supports and services for adults with developmental disabilities, or adults with fetal alcohol spectrum disorder, and autism spectrum disorder adults who have significant challenges in daily living.
 CLBC currently supports more than 13,000 individuals with developmental disabilities.

 Governance

-CLBC is governed by a board of directors which are appointed according to the provisions of the Community Living Authority Act.
-The board of directors, the CEO and CLBC executive govern CLBC in accordance with corporate governance best practice and in accordance with the provisions of the enabling legislation, the Community Living Authority Act and other legislation applicable to CLBC.
-The Board chair is the key link between government and CLBC, and advises the Minister of Social Development and Social Innovation on issues that materially impact CLBC business or the Minister's interests, and accountabilities.
-The Board guides senior management's implementation of CLBC's service delivery model.
+CLBC is governed by a board of directors appointed under the provisions of the Community Living Authority Act.
+The board, together with the CEO and CLBC executive, manages the organization in accordance with corporate governance best practices and the requirements of the enabling legislation, the Community Living Authority Act, and other applicable laws.
+The board chair serves as the key link between the government and CLBC, advising the Minister of Social Development and Social Innovation on issues that materially affect CLBC’s operations or the Minister’s interests and accountabilities.
+The board also guides senior management in implementing CLBC’s service delivery model.